ZacksTrade rating

 Zacks Rank Trading Tool

-The Zacks Rank Trading Tool gives traders the opportunity to search for Zacks Rank #1 stocks by theme, sector, and industry, and to buy and sell stocks from the tool right from within their Zacks Trade Brokerage account.
+The Zacks Rank Trading Tool allows users to search Zacks Rank #1 stocks by industry, theme, or sector.
+Clients can buy and sell these stocks straight from the tool in their Zacks Trade account.

-An account minimum of $250 (account balance or initial account deposit) is needed in order to access the Zacks Rank Trading Tool.
+A $250 minimum (account balance or initial deposit) is required to access the Zacks Rank Trading Tool.

 Open ZacksTrade Account